 Relationships and social connections are vital for teenage wellbeing.
 Your child needs close and supportive family and friends.
 And good parent-child relationships tend to lead to good teenage friendships.

 Meaning in life

-> Meaning in life can come from doing good things for others.
-Your child could look for everyday ways to help family or friends – for example, giving someone her seat on the bus, or helping someone pick up papers they’ve dropped in the street.
-Or she could get involved in community activity.
+Meaning in life can come from doing good things for others.
+Your child could look for everyday ways to help family or friends – for example, giving someone their seat on the bus, or helping someone pick up papers they’ve dropped in the street.
+Or your child could get involved in community activity.
 This type of ‘giving’ lights up the reward centre in the brain, which makes your child feel good.

-> Feeling connected to something bigger can also help to give your child’s life a sense of purpose.
+Feeling connected to something bigger can also help to give your child’s life a sense of purpose.
 Meaning might come from spirituality, life philosophy, or a commitment to a cause like the environment.
 People with meaning have less stress and get more out of what they do.